beingzoe/wpplugin-kitchen-sink-html5-base/README.txt

 Tested up to: 3.0.1
 Stable tag: 0.1

-WordPress Theme Framework Plugin/Library of optimized sementic HTML5 awesomeness and a sensible starting point for developing WordPress themes (and possibly other plugins)
+Theme Framework Plugin/Library of optimized sementic HTML5 awesomeness and a sensible starting point for developing WordPress themes (and possibly other plugins)

-## Description ##
+== Description ==

 General highlights and features coming